 This Is What Depression Looks Like: How To Confront A Struggle Invisible To Others

 Despite how common they might be, depressive disorders can be frequently misunderstood and stigmatized by many.
 When you’re experiencing emotional distress, fear of judgement might make it challenging to reach out for help.
 However, while some may be tempted to hide their symptoms, it is not generally a sustainable solution.
 There doesn’t have to be shame in experiencing depression, and there are effective ways to address it for many.
-A combination of therapy, medications and lifestyle adjustments can help most people improve their symptoms.
+A combination of therapy, medications, and lifestyle adjustments can help most people improve symptoms of depression.
 Read on to learn more.

 You don’t have to handle depression on your own